dianarien/docs/content/github/setting-up-and-managing-your-github-profile/viewing-contributions-on-your-profile.md

 ---
 title: Viewing contributions on your profile
-intro: 'Your {% data variables.product.product_name %} profile shows off {% if currentVersion == "free-pro-team@latest" or enterpriseServerVersions contains currentVersion %}your pinned repositories as well as{% endif %} a graph of your repository contributions over the past year.'
+intro: 'Your {% data variables.product.product_nordianarin %} profile shows off {% if currentVersion == "free-pro-team@latest" or enterpriseServerVersions contains currentVersion %}your pinned repositories as well as{% endif %} a graph of your repository contributions over the past year.'
 redirect_from:
   - /articles/viewing-contributions/
   - /articles/viewing-contributions-on-your-profile-page/